CompFUSE/DCA/README.md

 With the DCA++ project, we aim to gain insight into the fascinating physics of strongly correlated electron systems by employing modern quantum cluster methods.
 The DCA++ code provides a state of the art implementation of the dynamical cluster approximation (DCA) and its DCA<sup>+</sup> extension.
-High scalability and portable performance allows to exploit today's leadership computing systems.
+High scalability and portable performance allow to exploit today's leadership computing systems.

 ## Getting Started